Hands-on workshop · online & on-site

 There's a better way

-Spec-driven development creates a shared understanding between your engineers and the AI — before any code is written.
+Spec-driven development creates a shared understanding between your team and the AI — before any code is written.
 The result: faster development, fewer rework cycles, and code that actually matches what you wanted.
+The specs don't add bureaucracy — they replace the mental overhead of remembering what you decided last Tuesday.

 This workshop teaches it

 One workshop, two formats.
-The same curriculum is delivered either as a private one-day business session for your team, or as two consecutive 4-hour public sessions.
+The same curriculum is delivered either as a private one-day business session for your team, or as two consecutive half-day public sessions (4 hours each).
 Hands-on, adapted to your stack — you'll leave with working setups you can commit that day.
+And it's live, not a video course: this field moves too fast for a recording to stay accurate, so we keep the workshop current with the latest developments.

 Curriculum

-The same curriculum is delivered either as one full day (private/business) or as two consecutive 4-hour sessions (public).
+The same curriculum is delivered either as one full day (private/business) or as two consecutive half-day sessions of 4 hours each (public).

-• The OpenSpec workflow: proposal → specs → design → tasks → implementation
+• The OpenSpec workflow: explore → propose → apply → archive

 • Hands-on: build a real feature end-to-end with OpenSpec